Arkansas Motorist Info

 Urban Interstates: Cars 65 (60 on specified limits), Trucks 65 (60 on specified limits)

-Other Limited Access Roads: Cars 55 (60 on specified limits), Trucks 55 (60 on specified limits)
+Other Limited Access Roads: Cars 75, Trucks 75

 These speed limits apply unless a different limit is posted.